snidercs/snidercs.github.io/content/robot/index.md

 ![FRC Robot 2024](/images/featured-bot-00.png)

 ### Alliance Summary
- * Different Autonomus modes to pair with your alliance style
+ * Different Autonomous modes to pair with your alliance style
- * Ability To Hang On the Chain
+ * Ability to hang on the Stage
- * Ability To Shoot notes into speaker
+ * Ability to shoot notes into Speaker
- * Blocking Capabilites
+ * Blocking capabilites
+ * Ability to score notes in auto

 ### Features